50 Years Later, Producer Remixes 'Sgt. Pepper' To 'Bring It Into The Modern World'

 Well, we're working from that source material, so you'll hear them a lot clearer.
 And then all of the whirly organ sounds which is the chopped up tapes, the chopped up calliopes, we have that tape.
 And so we led that across.
 And we can swirl that around your head a lot more.
 So if it's in stereo, you can hear it go left to right.
 And on the original, it just has to stay in one place.
 They didn't have the technology.
 So it's much more immersive.
 And it's - as you say, it's clearer, and you feel closer to John.

-THE BEATLES: (Singing) The celebrated Mr. K performs his feat on Saturday at Bishops Gate.
+BEATLES: (Singing) The celebrated Mr. K performs his feat on Saturday at Bishopsgate.
 The Hendersons will dance and sing as Mr. Kite flies through the ring.
 Don't be late.
 Messrs K and H assure the public their production will be second to none.
 And of course Henry the Horse dances the waltz.
 The band begins at 10 to 6...

 GROSS: That was the original 1967 stereo version of "For The Benefit Of Mr. Kite!" and the new stereo remix on the new 50th anniversary edition of "Sgt.
 Pepper's," produced by my guest, Giles Martin, who's the son of the original producer of "Sgt.
 Pepper's," George Martin.
 So before we heard that, you alluded to the chopped up tape of calliopes.
 So explain the chopping up because we heard that part.